-Everyone knows that poverty exists, but by the very nature of economic inequality in America, if you’re not living in poverty or close to it, it’s not something you have to face on a daily basis.
-Wealthy people, or anyone living above the poverty line, can go through most of of their lives without facing the realities of being poor.
-This, sadly, only perpetuates the problem.
-But there are a ton of stats and facts about poverty in America that might alarm you.
+Most people know that poverty exists, but if you’re not living in poverty (or close in proximity to it), you may walk through life unaffected by the hardships that people in other communities face.
+Americans living above the poverty line can function in society without knowing the true realities of being poor, which, sadly, only perpetuates the problem.
+But there are many stats and facts about poverty in America that might alarm you.

-According to the U.S. Census Bureau, there were 40.6 million people living in poverty in 2016, which is 2.5 million fewer than in 2015 and 6 million fewer than in 2014, so that’s sort of a good thing.
+According to the U.S. Census Bureau, there were 40.6 million people living in poverty in 2016, which is 2.5 million fewer than in 2015 and 6 million fewer than in 2014, which is sort of a good thing.
 Overall, the official poverty rate in 2016 was 12.7 percent of the entire U.S. population, which means that family of two adults and two kids is subsisting on just $24,000 a year.
-That’s about half of the national median income for men and women working full time, $ 51,640 and $41,554, respectively, which is also pretty much unchanged since the 2015 report.
-But that varies state to state and county to county.
+That’s about half of the national median income for men and women working full time, $51,640 and $41,554 respectively, which is also pretty much unchanged since the 2015 report.
+This, of course, varies state to state and county to county.

 1There is basically no American Dream anymore.

 So, 12 percent might not seem like that much, right?
 But remember: That’s only families living at or below the poverty line mark.
 It doesn’t include those living dangerously close to poverty.
 According to CNN Money, half of those living below the poverty line are actually making less than $16,000 a year, while the top 1 percent make $1.3 million a year.

 How can poor people ever catch up?
 According to the Equal Opportunity Project, “Children’s prospects of achieving the ‘American Dream’ of earning more than their parents have fallen from 90 percent to 50 percent over the past half century.”
 This essentially means that “upward mobility” is really not a thing that happens often anymore.

 2You don’t have to live in poverty to go hungry.